aryanmamania/React_Documentation/Readme.md

 ```

 ### Props
-Props is shorrt for properties and are used to pass data from one component to another .
+Props is short for properties and are used to pass data from one component to another .
 Props are similiar to function arguments and are passed to components in same was as arguments are passed in a function .
 The child component can't modify the props it recieves and can only read and use the props

 Example using Props-